articleIcon-icon

 Access to expertise

-This arrangement may be the only way forward for some small to medium businesses looking to grow.
+This arrangement may be the only viable option for some small to medium-sized businesses seeking to expand.
 With no budget for new staff, they’re most likely to have to choose between moving forward without the right expertise or delaying their hiring plans.

 Affordable employee benefits plans

-PEOs enable companies to offer more attractive benefits packages, such as health insurance and retirement plans, by pooling their clients' employees into a larger, aggregated workforce.
+PEOs enable companies to offer more attractive benefits packages, such as health insurance and retirement plans, by aggregating their clients’ employees into a larger workforce.
 This collective size gives PEOs significant bargaining power, allowing them to negotiate volume discounts with benefits providers.

 As a result, your business gains access to high-quality benefits at lower costs than you might secure independently.